-Sub-criterion 1.3.2: Robustness of the quantification methodologies applied to determine emission reductions or removals additionality of at the renewal of the crediting period.
+Sub-criterion 1.3.2: Robustness of the quantification methodologies applied to determine emission reductions or removals

 Whether emission reductions or removals are overestimated or underestimated depends largely on the robustness of the specific quantification methodologies used.
 The methodology therefore requires assessing the robustness of these quantification methodologies, drawing upon independent assessments in the literature if available.